also known as: Mezővári (HU), Vári (CZ), Vari (RU)

 in the Berehivskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Vari are Mező-Vári, Vary and Vajri.

-Vari is located about 10 Miles SSE of Berehove (Beregszász).
+Vari is located about ten miles south-southeast of Berehove (Beregszász).

 Jews probably settled in Vari in the first half of the 18th century.